Avaiga/taipy-doc/docs/manuals/studio/config/elements.md

 The new name of a Pipeline element is propagated to the Scenario configurations that reference it.

-### Deleting a Pipeline configuration
+## Deleting a Pipeline configuration

 Right-click a Pipeline identifier in the Pipelines section and select the "Delete node from configuration" option.<br/>
 Taipy Studio will prompt you to confirm you really want to remove that element from the configuration file.

-### Showing in a Graph View
+## Showing in a Graph View

 Right-click a Pipeline identifier in the Pipelines section and select the "Show View" option.<br/>
 Taipy Studio will create a [Graph View](graphview.md) that represents the Pipeline configuration element you selected.

-### Locate in the Graph View
+## Locate in the Graph View

-If a [Graph View](graphview.md) is active, you add a specific Pipeline configuration element to that view by selecting the "Add/Show in active View" menu option that pops when you right-click the relevant element identifier.<br/>
+If a [Graph View](graphview.md) is active, you add a specific Pipeline configuration element to that view by selecting the "Add/Show in active View" menu option that pops when you right-click the relevant element identifier.

-Note that adding the Pipeline configuration element to the Graph View does not create any link between elements.
-All you get is a visual representation of the Pipeline configuration.
+If the Graph View represents a Scenario configuration, then the Pipeline configuration is added to that Scenario configuration.

 If that Pipeline configuration element is already present in the Graph View, then the view is panned so you can spot it easily.

-### Properties
+## Properties

 The "Details" section will let you: